 FRT companies seem to be entering agenda-setting roles as well.
-In November 2019, SenseTime announced that it would be leading a National Facial Recognition Working Group, along with 26 other Chinese FRT companies, to draft national standards and specifications to ensure "function, performance and safety requirements of [FRT], the accuracy of algorithms and applications, [and] to guide the healthy and rapid development of technology."
-In January 2020, Megvii established an AI Governance Institute and, in its WeChat announcement, surveyed users for their feedback on the ethicality of the use of surveillance technologies in a range of scenarios and later publicly shared and analyzed the responses.
-This was the first major poll of its kind by an FRT company in China.
+In November 2019, SenseTime announced that it would be leading a National Facial Recognition Working Group, along with 26 other Chinese FRT companies, to draft national standards and specifications to ensure "function, performance and safety requirements of [FRT], the accuracy of algorithms and applications, [and] to guide the healthy and rapid development of technology."55 In January 2020, Megvii established an AI Governance Institute and, in its WeChat announcement, surveyed users for their feedback on the ethicality of the use of surveillance technologies in a range of scenarios56 and later publicly shared and analyzed the responses.57 This was the first major poll of its kind by an FRT company in China.

 And indeed, state media plays a significant part in supporting intelligence-led policing efforts.
-As the Chinese government has rolled out its SkyNet and Sharp Eyes initiatives, state-sponsored media has incorporated the technology into its "harmonious society" narrative by highlighting its capability to assist local-level anti-corruption efforts, and publishing stories of long-lost criminals located instantaneously with FRT.
-Subsequent interviews with Chinese citizens suggest that the general public adheres to this narrative-one 2020 survey by Kostka et al. found that 51% of respondents approved and 22% opposed the public use of FRT in China.
-Another survey, conducted by the BAAI, found respondents overwhelmingly supportive of the use of FRT to support public health security during public health crises, though retained concerns about data privacy.
+As the Chinese government has rolled out its SkyNet and Sharp Eyes initiatives, state-sponsored media has incorporated the technology into its "harmonious society" narrative by highlighting its capability to assist local-level anti-corruption efforts, and publishing stories of long-lost criminals located instantaneously via FRT.58 Subsequent interviews with Chinese citizens suggest that the general public adheres to this narrative.
+One 2020 survey by Kostka et al. found that 51% of respondents approved and 22% opposed the public use of FRT in China.59 Another survey, conducted by the BAAI, found respondents overwhelmingly supportive of the use of FRT during public health crises to support public health security, though retained concerns about data privacy.60